ProVolver Haptic Pistol

 I want to set up my 2 devices for SteamVR

-2. Make sure both of your devices are connected to your PC by going into the side panel option "Connected Devices"
+2. Make sure both of your devices are connected to your PC by going into the side panel option "Connected Devices".
+If you see 2 cards with a battery percentage above 0, you're set.

-5. There should be 2 toggle buttons present on the menu
+4. There should be 2 toggle buttons present on the menu.
+Make sure they're ticked "on".

-9. Create new presets and save them through the preset manager if you want to keep your settings on your next session.
+7. Create new presets and save them through the preset manager (top right) if you want to keep your settings for your next sessions.

 I want my 2 devices to kick separately in Steamvr mode

 1. Make sure both of your devices are connected to your PC by going into the side panel option "Connected Devices".
-If you see 2 cards with a non-zero battery percentage, you're set.
+If you see 2 cards with a battery percentage above 0, you're set.

 4. Disable the listen events on "All" channel.